syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.
+&#35;NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.

-#VALUE! - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates, if the supplied days argument is non-numeric.
+&#35;VALUE! - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates, if the supplied days argument is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/90.png](Calculate-functions_images/Calculate-functions_img180.png)

+_WORKDAY_

 ### ISOWEEKNUM